younext/Naive-Bayes/README.md

-# MultinomialNaiveBayes
+# Naive-Bayes
-practice with MultinomialNB with sklearn
+practice with naive Bayes